 03 of 06

 Using Extra Detergent

 If your clothes are really dirty, it stands to reason that you'll need extra laundry detergent.
 Wrong!
-It's actually better to wash a load twice in a row with a normal amount of detergent than load up on extra detergent.
+It's better to wash a load twice in a row with a normal amount of detergent than load up on extra detergent.
 Many machines have a prewash setting that can be used as well.
 Many of our newer washing machines are designed to be energy and water efficient.
 Extra soap will not rinse away properly with the amount of water released.
-Instead, the water will remain in your clothing or... wind up deposited on the interior of your washing machine which can gunk up the components of the unit.
+Instead, the water will remain in your clothing or wind up... deposited on the interior of your washing machine which can gunk up the components of the unit.

 04 of 06